Keep Network unveils v2 specs for tBTC protocol By Cointelegraph - Up News Info

 The Keep Network has released details for the second iteration of its “trust-minimized” tokenization protocol, tBTC.

-In an April 11 blog post, Keep Network developer, Evandro Saturnino, outlined several changes the protocol is considering to address it’s past issues with collateralization.
+In a blog post on Sunday, Keep Network developer Evandro Saturnino outlined several changes the protocol is considering to address its past issues with collateralization.

 Continue Reading on Coin Telegraph